openvinotoolkit/openvino_notebooks/notebooks/stable-diffusion-v3/README.md

 ![mmdit.png](https://github.com/openvinotoolkit/openvino_notebooks/assets/29454499/dd079427-89f2-4d28-a10e-c80792d750bf)

 More details about model can be found in [model card](https://huggingface.co/stabilityai/stable-diffusion-3-medium), [research paper](https://stability.ai/news/stable-diffusion-3-research-paper) and [Stability.AI blog post](https://stability.ai/news/stable-diffusion-3-medium).
-In this tutorial, we will consider how to convert and optimize Stable Diffusion v3 for running with OpenVINO.
+In this tutorial, we will consider how to convert Stable Diffusion v3 for running with OpenVINO.
+An additional part demonstrates how to run optimization with [NNCF](https://github.com/openvinotoolkit/nncf/) to speed up pipeline.
 If you want to run previous Stable Diffusion versions, please check our other notebooks:

 * [Stable Diffusion](../stable-diffusion-text-to-image)